Newtimber Media, owners of the London Bike and Triathlon Show London is committed to protecting the privacy of its customers.

 (1) Analytics cookies that anonymously remember your computer or mobile device when you visit our website.
-They keep track of browsing patterns and build up a profile of how our readers use the website.
-We might use that information to target advertisements to you on our and other websites.
+They keep track of browsing patterns and help us to build up a profile of how our readers use the website.

-(2) Service cookies that help us to make our website work as efficiently as possible; remember your registration and login details; remember your settings preferences; and meter the number of pages you view for the purpose of administering subscriptions to The Telegraph.
+(2) Service cookies that help us to make our website work as efficiently as possible; remember your registration and login details were applicable; remember your settings preferences; and meter the number of pages you view.

 (3) Third party advertising and analytics cookies, which are placed by or on behalf of independent advertisers who are advertising on our site.
 These cookies may be placed within the advertisement and elsewhere on our site.
 They are anonymous – they cannot identify individuals.
 They are used for statistical analysis by allowing the advertiser to count how many people have seen their advertisement or have seen it more than once.
 They might also allow the advertiser to tailor advertising to you when you visit other websites.